redux-saga/redux-saga-devtools/README.md

 ## Usage

-- `npm i --save redux-saga-devtools`
+- `npm i --save-dev redux-saga-devtools`

 You can see how it's used by consulting the examples.
 To play with you can start the 2 included demos.